 And it doesn’t hurt when that biotech firm is pursuing a high-profile area of chemistry like cannabinoids.
 “The market is very hot,” Conway observes.
 “There’s so much untapped potential that demand will continue to grow.”

-CORRECTION: This story was updated on March 31, 2017, to correct the structure of tetrahydrocannabinol-valine-hemisuccinate.
+CORRECTION: This story was updated on March 31, 2017, and Sept.
+11, 2019, to correct the structure of tetrahydrocannabinol-valine-hemisuccinate.